Board Meetings — FAQs

 These are the main categories, but there are many variations, and, in some states, more than one of these categories apply.
 Nonprofits that receive public funding need to look closely at the laws specific to their state to determine whether they are applicable.
 The state Attorney General or Secretary of State’s office should have specific information.

-Although some of the information may be difficult to follow for non-lawyers, the following link has information specific to each state and allows you to compare the laws in various states http://www.rcfp.org/open-government-guide.
+Although some of the information may be difficult to follow for non-lawyers, the Reporters Committee for Freedom of the Press (RCFP) has information specific to each state and allows you to compare the laws in various states.